-- Project crossing the size of Rs 1200 crores needs to take approval from the ministry economic affairs (Cabinet Committee on Economic Affairs CCEA)
+- Project crossing the size of Rs 1200 crores needs to take approval from the ministry of economic affairs (Cabinet Committee on Economic Affairs CCEA)

 - Firms and businesses seeking FDI under 1200 can go for e-filing to put up the project proposal for approval from FIPB.

-- The Foreign Investment Promotion Board(FIPB) through this e-filing maintains transparency and improves the efficiency of decision making.
+- The Foreign Investment Promotion Board(FIPB), through this e-filing, maintains transparency and improves the efficiency of decision making.

 FIPB is a board that is created by the government and reports to the ministry of finance.
 FIPB is one of the efficient means for the government to control and manage FDI inside the domestic boundaries.
 FDI requirement sector/ industry-wise is managed and maintained by the Foreign Investment Promotion Board.

 - The main function of FIPB is to review the execution and usage of funds raised through the Foreign direct investment.